pkhuong/pkhuong.github.io/source/_posts/2013-12-19-so-you-want-to-write-an-lp-solver.markdown

 This is really stupid: I'm not even dropping zero entries in the dense matrix.
 Yet,
 [it suffices](https://github.com/pkhuong/cholesky-is-magic/commit/0095354735a35f11ccb8aaa6f41b8e6253ab87bd)
-to speed up AGG to 14 seconds!
+to speed up AGG from 26 to 14 seconds!

 It's clear that we need to preserve the constraint matrix _A_ in a sparse format.
 CHOLMOD has a function to translate from the trivial